 - Does more stock home encourage use/consumption or are you just pulling forward volume at a reduced price?

 From the perspective of an account manager, promotions can be part of the activities done whilst running to the next activity, with little thought or consideration of them (not always the case).
 The account has asked for a promotion and the supplier delivers it.
 How do we break this cycle?

-In closing, consumer goods channels have changed their needs, in many instances converting promotions into price.
-Suppliers need to find a way to balance this with longer term initiatives.
+In closing, consumer goods channels have changed their needs, in many instances converting promotions into the price.
+Suppliers need to find a way to balance this with longer-term initiatives.

 We need to ask ourselves:

 - How can we truly grow our category?

 - What role do promotions play for us / our brand?

 - How do we reduce our dependence on promotional volume?